ZanzyTHEbar/Almanac/README.md

         sudo npm audit fix

+Now let's configure the `raspi-config` file.
+This file will be used to configure the Raspberry Pi.

+        sudo raspi-config

+Edit the following settings

+        Advanced Options > Advanced OverScan > Enable Compensation: No

+        Boot options > Desktop/CLI: CLI

+        Boot options > Console Autologin: Yes

+Select `Finish` to save the changes.
+Select `Yes` to reboot the Pi.
+You should now be able to see the GUI upon boot via HDMI or the connected display.

-Navigate to the bin directory
+Once the device boots backup, navigate to the bin directory

-        cd bin
+        cd /JavaScript-Calendar-Project/App/bin

-Setup the Server environment
+Now we will setup the Server environment

-        python3 setup.py
+        sudo python3 setup.py

-The device will reboot automatically, and can be accessed via ssh using `pi@picalendar.local`.
+The device will reboot automatically when setup is complete, and can be accessed afterwards via ssh using `pi@picalendar.local`.

+The Node.js server will automatically start when the device boots.

-To manually start the server navigate back to the app directory
+However, to manually start the server navigate back to the app directory

         cd /JavaScript-Calendar-Project/App

-This will start the Node.js app with the ability to quickly restart it using `rs` command
+The below command will start the Node.js app with the ability to quickly restart it using the `rs` command (great for development).

         sudo nodemon